Tykhyy's Conjecture on finite mapping class group orbits: Introduction

 Two possible directions to push the study of the mapping class group action a step further than ergodicity are concerned with minimality properties (see Goldman's Problem~\cite[Problem~2.7]{goldman-conjecture}), as well as understanding invariant measures.
 Previte--Xia proved that for all surfaces $\Sigma$ except punctured spheres, if a representation $\rho\colon\pi_1\Sigma\to\SU(2)$ has dense image, then the mapping class group orbit of its conjugacy class is dense~\cite{previte-xia-1, previte-xia-2}.
-It's interesting to notice that Golsefidy--Tamam recently identified counter-examples to Previte-Xia's results in genuses 1 and 2 and proposed a revised statement~\cite[Corollary~93]{golsefidy-tamam}.
-Cantat--Loray proved an analogous statement for 4-punctured spheres: any infinite mapping class group orbit contained in a relative $\SU(2)$-character variety or in a DT component is dense~\cite[Theorem~C]{cantat-loray}.
-We believe that the same statement remains true for DT components associated to arbitrary punctured spheres; in other words, we believe that the mapping class group action on DT components is ``minimal up to finite orbits''.
+It's interesting to notice that Golsefidy--Tamam recently identified counter-examples to Previte-Xia's results in \cm{genera} 1 and 2 and proposed a revised statement~\cite[Corollary~93]{golsefidy-tamam}. \cm{Previte--Xia~\cite[Theorem~3.3]{previte-xia-minimality}, and later Cantat--Loray~\cite[Theorem~C]{cantat-loray}, proved an analogous statement for 4-punctured spheres: any infinite mapping class group orbit contained in a relative $\SU(2)$-character variety or in a DT component is dense.
+This result was recently generalized to DT components for spheres with an arbitrary number of punctures~\cite[Theorem~A]{gianluca-yohann-arnaud}.
+It shows that the mapping class group action on DT components that don't contain any finite orbit is minimal.
+This is for instance the case when the underlying sphere has $7$ punctures or more by Theorem~\ref{intro:tykhyy-DT}.}

-In a recent work, Cantat--Dupont--Martin-Baillon proved that any stationary ergodic measure on a relative $\SL_2\C$ character variety of representations of a 4-punctured sphere is either supported on a finite orbit, or it is supported on a compact component and coincides with the Goldman measure~\cite{stationary-measures}.
-In particular, the mapping class group action on DT components of 4-punctured spheres is ``uniquely ergodic up to finite orbits''.
-Again, we believe that this result remains true for DT components associated to arbitrary punctured spheres.
+In a recent work, Cantat--Dupont--Martin-Baillon proved that any stationary ergodic measure on a relative $\SL_2\C$-character variety of representations of a 4-punctured sphere is either supported on a finite orbit, or it is supported on a compact component and coincides with the Goldman measure~\cite{stationary-measures}. \cm{In particular, the mapping class group action is uniquely ergodic on all DT components of 4-punctured spheres that don't contain any finite orbit.
+The question was raised in~\cite{gianluca-yohann-arnaud} whether this result can be generalized to all DT components: namely, whether an ergodic measure on a DT component for a sphere with an arbitrary number of punctures is either supported on a finite orbit or is the Goldman measure.}